-The think-aloud observations share large parts of the setup from the controlled experiment, and thus also share the main threats to validity not related to subject selection or assignment (Section 2.9).
-In addition, there are well-known limitations to think-aloud observations: One of them is that the results produced can be highly influenced by the degree of articulation of the participant.
-Our study does not escape the intrinsically human caveat, but fortunately only one of our participants showed some discomfort in this regard at the beginning of his session.
-Another limitation of the method is that participants tend to describe their actions instead of providing more insight on their thinking process.
-This can be noticed in our observations, where utterances often correspond to participants reading aloud the provided material or narrating their actions rather than vocalising their thought process.
+The think-aloud observations share large parts of the setup from the controlled experiment, and thus also share the main threats to validity not related to participant selection or assignment (Section 2.9).
+In addition, there are well-known limitations to think-aloud observations.
+First, their outcome is influenced by the participant's degree of articulation.
+Our study does not escape this intrinsically human caveat, but fortunately only one participant showed some discomfort in this regard at the beginning of his session.
+Another limitation is that participants tend to describe their actions instead of providing insight on their thinking process.
+In our observations, participants were often reading aloud the provided material or narrating their actions rather than vocalising their thoughts.
 We tried to alleviate this with careful scrutiny of participants' behaviour and by prompting them to elaborate more whenever we thought necessary.
 Finally, as in most empirical methods, there is the threat of participants being too conscious about the experimental setup.
 In particular, three of the five participants admitted they tested their classes more thoroughly than they would normally do for work.
 We can only embrace this behaviour as an opportunity to gain more insight of their testing habits and their expectations from test generation tools.